 Vitae have published an excellent series of guides about implementing the Concordat.
 These are available here:

 This action plan has been approved by the European Commission and Bournemouth University has been awarded the EC HR Excellence in Research Award.
-The Award recognizes the work BU has already undertaken to improve the working conditions and career development of all its staff undertaking research, and the University’s ongoing commitment to this agenda.
-Supporting the career development of all staff undertaking research is embedded in the BU2018 Strategic Plan and we now have an externally approved action plan for strengthening and improving existing practices to EU standards.
-Progress towards achieving the action plan is overseen by the University’s Research Concordat Steering Group, chaired by the Pro Vice Chancellor (Research and Innovation).
-Update are posted regularly to the Research Blog.
+The Award recognises the work BU has already undertaken to improve the working conditions and career development of all its staff undertaking research, and the University’s ongoing commitment to this agenda.
+Supporting the career development of all staff undertaking research is embedded in the BU2025 Strategic Plan and we now have an externally approved action plan for strengthening and improving existing practices to EU standards.
+Progress towards achieving the action plan is overseen by the University’s Research Concordat Steering Group with updates posted regularly to the BU Research Blog.

 EC HR Excellence in Research Award: ‘A UK-wide process, incorporating the QAA UK Quality Code for Higher Education, Chapter B11: Research Degrees and the Concordat to Support the Career Development of Researchers, enables institutions to gain the European Commission’s HR Excellence in Research Award, acknowledging alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment’.